Spectroscopy

 • End WL (nm) – Defines the long wavelength

-• Step Size (nm) – Selects the wavelength interval to take each spectrum
+• Step Size (nm) – Select the wavelength interval to take each spectrum

 When you select the Auto slit width checkbox, the system automatically sets the entrance and exit slit widths to maximize spectral resolution and throughput for the user-selected sampling step.